Shyam-D7/Assignment/README.md

 Create a new file in the resources folder as application-dev.properties and give the server.port=8083 Now change the profile in the application.properties file as spring.profiles.active=dev

+### STEP-7: PROVIDING AUTHENTICATION
+Create a class extending "WebSecurityConfigurerAdapter" class and add all the security dependencies in pom.xml file Update the maven project provide GET requests,DELETE requests  access to "user" roles only and PUT requests,POST requests access to only "admin" roles.

 ### STEP-6: BUILDING AND RUNNING THE CODE
 Open the terminal and run "mvn clean install" command to build and then run the "mvn spring-boot:run" command to run the application